revilowaldow/BITC/Factions/Local Arcanists/Vixel.md

 Nearby militia man killed with ritual dagger of [[Aepoptosis cult]]

 Kathkachians
-From Parch, but happy to be out from under their yoke
+From Parche, but happy to be out from under their yoke

 According to Kev: